supr-ai/hle/README.md

 1. **Question Selection**: Questions were chosen at random from the 2,500 public HLE questions
 2. **Question Processing**: Each HLE question (text and optional image) is submitted to the Sup AI API
 3. **Response Format**: Models respond with structured output containing explanation, answer, and confidence score
-4. **Automated Judging**: Responses are evaluated using GPT-5.1 with structured output parsing (100% reliability via Pydantic strict mode)
+4. **Automated Judging**: Responses are evaluated using GPT-5.1 with structured output parsing (Pydantic strict mode)
 5. **Metrics Calculation**: Accuracy, variance (Wald estimator), and Expected Calibration Error (ECE) are computed

 The responses are generated **exactly** as if you pasted the question into Sup AI's chat interface at <https://sup.ai>.
 There is no custom prompting for benchmarks.
 Even the system prompt is inserted in place of the user instructions, which any user can edit.